 The advantage of CVs or LinkedIn profiles is that candidates are not restricted to a standard application form.
 However, CVs and LinkedIn profiles may include surplus material and vary in format which undermines their consistent assessment.

 All applications should be treated confidentially and circulated only to those individuals involved in the recruitment process.

 Prompt acknowledgment of an application - whether successful or unsuccessful - is good practice and presents a positive image of the organisation.

-SSelecting candidates involves two main processes.
-First is shortlisting those who have the necessary skills to proceed to assessment stage.
-Second is assessing those candidates to find out who is most suitable for the role.
-See more on this stage in our selection methods factsheet which covers the various techniques and tools available to employers, and the importance of using valid and reliable selection methods.
+Assessing those candidates to find out who is most suitable for the role.
+See more on this stage in our selection methods factsheet which covers the various techniques and tools available to employers, and the importance of using valid and reliable methods.

 Making the appointment

 Before making an offer of employment, employers have responsibility for checking that applicants have the right to work in Ireland and have the appropriate qualifications or credentials.